-Parc La Fontaine is a popular place for free skating.
+In the winter, the little lake that sits at the center of Parc La Fontaine freezes over, creating a spacious subzero platform for people to skate on.
 The park has long, tree-lined ice paths, a welcome alternative to going round and round in a standard oblong-shaped arena.
-It's great for nature lovers on the hunt for a more authentic woodsy skating experience in the heart of the city.
+It's great for nature lovers who prefer a more authentic, outdoorsy experience in the heart of the city.

-Olympic Park (Village Mammouth)
+Montreal Olympic Park

-Consisting of a long, 1.5-km skating stretch situated near the St. Lawrence River, Parc Jean-Drapeau's outdoor ice paths offer a delightful forest-lined experience in addition to choice views of the city.
-Overall, this is a great option for families and nature lovers who need a break from the city without actually leaving the city.
+Parc Jean-Drapeau has some great ice paths, but they're only maintained for a few short weeks in January and February.
+Consisting of a long, 1.5-kilometer skating stretch situated near the St. Lawrence River, Parc Jean-Drapeau's outdoor ice paths offer a refreshing experience in the forest with bonus views of the city.
+Overall, it's a great option for families and nature lovers who need a break from the city without actually leaving the city.